amygdala/code-snippets/ml/kubeflow-pipelines/sbtb/README.md

 - Upload the compiled pipeline to the dashboard of your Kubeflow installation.
 The codelab ([https://g.co/codelabs/kfp-gis](https://g.co/codelabs/kfp-gis)) gives more detail.
 - Once uploaded, run the pipeline.
 You'll need to provide some parameter(s), depending upon the how you want to run it, as described below.

+Note that the training step does require a cluster node with at least one GPU available, and will hang in 'Pending' state until such a node is available.

 ### Training from scratch

 You'll probably require about ~10 training epochs to build a model that's fairly accurate.
 That will take a long time.
 To do that, set the `epochs` parameter to 10, leave the `steps-per-epoch` parameter as the default `-1` (which indicates that the pipeline will calculate a value based on the dataset size), and leave the `load-checkpoint` field blank.

+To train on a different set of csv files in GCS, change the `data-dir` param.

 ### Training from a checkpoint

 Particularly for demos and workshops, you may want to load an existing checkpoint and train for just a few more steps from that starting point.
 To train from an existing checkpoint, enter the GCS path to the checkpoint in the `load-checkpoint` field.
-The checkpoint should have the form `gs://path/to/checkpoint/bikes_weather.cpt`.  **Amy TODO: create a public such checkpoint**.
+The checkpoint should have the form `gs://path/to/checkpoints/bikes_weather.cpt`.
+E.g., you can experiment with this one:
+`gs://aju-dev-demos-codelabs/bw_checkpoints/trained_model2/trained_model/checkpoints/bikes_weather.cpt`

+(Note that the checkpoint needs to match the architecture of the model object for which you're restoring it, so if you make any changes to the model in your own code, the above checkpoint will not load).

-You may additionally want to override the `steps-per-epoch` default, to provide a specific number.
+If you're training from a checkpoint for demo purposes, you may additionally want to override the `steps-per-epoch` default, which is large, to provide a specific (smaller) number, so that the training step requires only a few minutes.
+E.g. set `steps-per-epoch` to something like `10000`, and run for one epoch.

 ## Accessing the TF-serving service